Pyranometer for measuring total solar radiation

 2. Broad Spectral Range

-Most pyranometers can measure solar radiation across a wide range.
-This range goes from about 280 to 3000 nm.
-It includes ultraviolet (UV), visible, and infrared (IR) wavelengths.
+Most pyranometers can measure solar radiation over a wide range.
+This range is from about 280 to 3000 nm.
+It includes ultraviolet (UV), visible, and infrared (IR) light.

 Their wide sensitivity helps them measure all the energy from sunlight.
 This makes them great for tasks that need full solar data.
 For example, they can model how well solar panels work and study plant growth in ecology.